Exa is a modern AI search engine with SERP API, website crawler tools, and deep research API. Power your app with web search AI and web crawling API.

 import requests

-query = "new methods for federated learning accuracy vs latency 2025"
+query = "federated learning accuracy vs latency 2025"

 exa_url = "https://api.exa.ai/search"